-Agenda Item 11
+Agenda Item 8

-To: City Executive Board

-Date: 16 June 2016

-Report of: Executive Director, Community Services

-Title of Report: OXFORD CITY COUNCIL, SAFEGUARDING REPORT
+То: City Executive Board Date: 16 June 2016 Report of: Executive Director, Community Services Title of Report: OXFORD CITY COUNCIL, SAFEGUARDING REPORT 2015-2016

 Summary and recommendations Purpose of report: To report the progress made on the Council's Safeguarding Action Plan and to recommend the Action Plan for approval for 2016-2017.
-Key decision: Yes Executive Board Cllr Dee Sinclair, Executive Board Member for Crime, Member: Community Safety and Licensing Corporate Priority: Strong and Active Communities Policy Framework: Corporate Plan.
-Recommendation(s): That the City Executive Board resolves to: To note the progress and development of the Council's safeguarding work 2015-2016; To agree the Action Plan' as set out in Appendix 1;
+Key decision: Yes Executive Board Member: Cllr Dee Sinclair, Executive Board Member for Crime, Community Safety and Licensing Corporate Priority: Strong and Active Communities Policy Framework: Policy Framework: Corporate Plan.
+Recommendation(s):That the City Executive Board resolves to: 1.
+To note the progr 2015-2016; 2.
+To agree the Acti To agree the Action Plan as set out in Appendix 1